 Termite monitors (TermiTraps), a patented Australian invention designed to entice scouting termites and to make it simple for homeowners with little termite know-how to place and check them… and to easily add the bait.

 Colony Killer Termite Bait, registered and approved by the APVMA in Canberra for anyone to use… because it works and it doesn’t hurt us mammals or birds.
 Fix one over a hole you’ll make into infested timber and the termites do the rest.

 1st – Killing the White Ants You’ve Found

-Killing a few thousand white ants with a spray doesn’t do it.
+Killing a few thousand white ants or termites with a spray doesn’t do it.